-Advanced practice registered nurses and nurses in leadership positions with a master's degree have the opportunity to obtain the

-Doctor of Nursing Practice (DNP), a terminal degree designed for practice at the highest level of nursing.
-Students interested in the advanced practice nursing specialty must have a master's degree and be prepared as an Advanced Practice Registered Nurse with national certification.
-Students interested in the executive leadership specialty must have a master's degree and experience in a leadership position.
-The primary goal of the DNP program is to prepare graduates for leadership careers including advanced clinical practice, executive leadership, applied clinical research, and faculty leadership roles.
+Advanced practice registered nurses and nurses in leadership positions with a master's degree have the opportunity to obtain the Doctor of Nursing Practice (DNP), a terminal degree designed for practice at the highest level of nursing.
+Student's must have a master's degree and at least one year of experience as an APRN or in a leadership position.
+The primary goal of the Post-Master's DNP program is to prepare graduates for leadership careers including advanced clinical practice, executive leadership, applied clinical research, and faculty leadership roles.
 The program allows students to participate in online activities as well as on-campus intensives.